X-Men: The Last Stand: Cast

-Other actors who portrayed mutants are: Meiling Melançon as Psylocke, a mutant with the ability to teleport herself through areas of shadow, although that depiction differs significantly from the comics; Omahyra Mota as Arclight, a mutant who has the ability to generate shock waves of concussive force; Ken Leung as Kid Omega, a mutant with the ability to eject spikes from his body, most notably his face (though the character resembles the comic books' Quill and was later confirmed as such, though the official cast credits erroneously read "Kid Omega"); and Cameron Bright as Jimmy / Leech, a mutant who has the ability to neutralize the powers of nearby mutants.
-Various characters were included at the suggestion of editor Mark Helfrich, who brought Marvel's X-Men Encyclopedia to director Brett Ratner, searching for mutants who could make appearance.
-These include Phat, a mutant that is a very large man who can slim down to fit in a smaller space (played by two actors, Via Saleaumua – "large mode" – and Richard Yee – "small mode"); Spike (played by Lance Gibson), a mutant who battles Wolverine in the forest by extruding bony spikes from his flesh – the character was added because the editing team felt that the original cut of the scene portrayed Logan as a cold-blooded killer, which could be changed if another mutant attacked Wolverine before he struck the Brotherhood and Glob Herman (played by Clayton Dean Watmough), a mutant with transparent skin.
-Mark Helfrich portrays an unnamed mutant with ash-gray skin.
+Other actors who portrayed mutants are: Meiling Melançon as Psylocke, a mutant with the ability to teleport herself through areas of shadow, although that depiction differs significantly from the comics (writer Zak Penn said the character was not referred to as Psylocke in the script, but wound up getting the name on the credits); Omahyra Mota as Arclight, a mutant who can generate shock waves of concussive force; Ken Leung as Kid Omega, a mutant with the ability to eject spikes from his body, most notably his face (though the character resembles the comic books' Quill and was later confirmed as such, though the official cast credits erroneously read "Kid Omega"); and Cameron Bright as Jimmy / Leech, a mutant who can neutralize the powers of nearby mutants.
+Various characters were included at the suggestion of editor Mark Helfrich, who brought Marvel's X-Men Encyclopedia to director Brett Ratner, searching for mutants who could make an appearance.
+These include Phat, a mutant that is a very large man who can slim down to fit in a smaller space (played by two actors, Via Saleaumua – "large mode" – and Richard Yee – "small mode"); Spike (played by Lance Gibson), a mutant who battles Wolverine in the forest by extruding bony spikes from his flesh – the character was added because the editing team felt that the original cut of the scene portrayed Logan as a cold-blooded killer, which could be changed if another mutant attacked Wolverine before he struck the Brotherhood – and Glob Herman (played by Clayton Dean Watmough), a mutant with transparent skin.
+Helfrich himself portrays an unnamed mutant with ash-gray skin.

 Various other mutants make cameos at the X-Mansion; Shauna Kain and Kea Wong reprised their cameo roles as Siryn and Jubilee respectively, and three identical girls in the background in one scene are a reference to the Stepford Cuckoos.
 Olivia Williams portrays Moira MacTaggert.
 Adrian Hough, who previously voiced Nightcrawler in X-Men: The Animated Series (1992–1997) appears as John Grey, Jean's father.
 X-Men co-creator Stan Lee and writer Chris Claremont have cameos in the film's opening scene as the neighbors of young Jean Grey.
 The sergeant directing defensive preparations before the Brotherhood assaults Alcatraz Island is played by R. Lee Ermey.
 Lloyd Adams portrays the green-skinned mutant who climbs the guard tower on Alcatraz.
-Many fans believed this was Toad; however, the credits list him as lizard man and Brett Ratner confirmed it was Anole.
+Many fans believed this was Toad; however, the credits list him as Lizard Man.
 Avalanche and Vanisher also appear; however, it is not known who portrayed them.